mcanouil/mickael.canouil.fr/content/post/2021-04-30-floating-toc-in-blogdown/index.md

 Our layout seems to "work", but somehow, does not include the TOC of our html file generated from the `index.en.Rmd` file.

-Let's have a look at another post in plain markdown (_not Rmarkdown_) from our `blogdown` website.
+Let's have a look at another post in plain markdown from our `blogdown` website.

-+ Before the modifications to the layout
++ Before the modifications of the layout
     ![](assets/markdown_default_before.png)

-+ After the modifications to the layout
++ After the modifications of the layout
     ![](assets/markdown_default_after.png)

 It's looking great for the markdown post!

-In conclusion, the issue is no longer on the HUGO side, since we modified the page layout.
+In conclusion and since we modified the page layout, the issue no longer seems to be on the HUGO side.

-If we take a look at the html file produced by `rmarkdown::render_site()`, we get a headless html file (_i.e._, there is no need for header/body part, since the file is going to be included in another html file).
+If we take a look at the html file produced by `rmarkdown::render_site()`.

 ```